L.P. (The Rembrandts album)

 L.P. (also titled The Rembrandts: L.P.) is the third album by the American pop rock duo The Rembrandts.
 It was released on East West Records on May 23, 1995.
 It is the duo's highest-charting album to date, reaching No. 23 on the Billboard 200 album chart in August 1995, and has been certified platinum.
-The fifteenth track (which was a "hidden track" on the original album release) is "I'll Be There for You", which was used as the theme song for the popular sitcom Friends.
+The fifteenth track (which was a "hidden track" on the original album release) is "I'll Be There for You", which was used as the theme song for the sitcom Friends.